TV and Film

 • working to tight deadlines

-• working in challenging environments and conditions
+• working in sometimes challenging environments and conditions

 To find out more about some of the different roles that exist, read the ScreenSkills website, which has detailed job descriptions for a number of roles and a series of self-directed learning modules about getting your "first-break" in the screen industries.